KyleHu14/job-tracker/server/src/README.md

 To run tests, use the following commands :

-1. Test a single file : npm test -- tests/userRouteTest.js
+1. Test a single file : npm test -- test/users.test.js
 2. Run any tests that have this name : npm test -- --test-name-pattern="users_are_returned_as_json"
 3. Run any tests that contain the string "users" : npm run test -- --test-name-pattern="users"
+4. Run tests that are marked with .only : npm test -- --test-only